arapujo/pi_primeiro_semestre/SPRINT 3/README.md

 <br>

 <a id="link4"></a>
-## - Funcionalidades desenvolvidas -
+## - Funcionalidades desenvolvidas - :computer:
 <a name="ancora"></a>

  [Home](#ancora1)